 Flaxseeds also contain a good amount of vitamin B6, folate (or vitamin B9), iron, potassium and zinc.
 As you can see, it’s no secret as to where the benefits of flaxseed come from with this nutrition profile.

-Benefits of Flaxseed vs. Chia Seeds
+Flaxseed vs. Chia Seeds

 - Both flaxseeds and chia seeds contain lots of fiber and the type of omega-3 fatty acids called alpha-linolenic acid, or ALA.
 Flax is a better source of ALA than chia seeds, although chia seeds also have many health-promoting effects.
 One ounce of flaxseeds contains about 6,000 milligrams of ALA compared to about 4,900 in the same amount of chia seeds.

 - Chia seeds are small, round, either white or black seeds that originated thousands of years ago in Mexico and South America.
 Like flax, chia can absorb lots of water, contribute to the feeling of fullness, prevent constipation and help with digestive health.